DishaJindal/ObjectPropertyCommonSense/README.md

 ### Majority Baseline
 python majority.py

-### Active Learning Experiments: Runs 4 active approaches(Random, LC, EMC and Synthesis Based) and Plots the training examples vs Accuracy Plot.
-For details, please refer the report.
+### Active Learning Experiments
-python active_learning.py
+Runs 4 active approaches(Random, LC, EMC and Synthesis Based) and Plots the training examples vs Accuracy Plot.
+For details, please refer the [report](https://github.com/DishaJindal/ObjectPropertyCommonSense/blob/master/Report.pdf). python active_learning.py

-### Score Analysis: Trains the model on verb physics dataset usign same parameters and calculates a proxy score of relatedness and plots the relative size and weights of some objects
+### Score Analysis
-python score_analysis.py
+Trains the model on verb physics dataset usign same parameters and calculates a proxy score of relatedness and plots the relative size and weights of some objects python score_analysis.py

 ### Shell script that runs all configurations in Table1 10 times